learn-co-curriculum/creating-a-narrative/README.md

 Wherever possible, openings should also go through the pain of solving a problem using just the concepts that we know.
 Show the students this pain by walking them through the code they'll need to create as the second example did.

 And lastly strong openings as well as the rest of your lesson should always be friendly and open.
 Use the second person ("you") and third person plural ("we").
-And write your lesson as if you were having a conversation with your student.
-That again means avoiding "big words" without any context of why they're being used, walking them through the problem before you present the answer, and keeping the language.
+Write your lesson as if you were having a conversation with a student.
 Don't be afraid to be silly, make jokes, and let your personality shine through.
 When you show your excitement for the topic you're writing about, that'll get your students excited about learning it.

-Coming up, we'll look at examples of openings that aren't very strong and will re-work them to be better.
+Coming up, we'll look at examples of openings that aren't very strong and we'll re-work them to be better.

 <a href='https://learn.co/lessons/creating-a-narrative' data-visibility='hidden'>View this lesson on Learn.co</a>